Be a Society Volunteer

 3. Gertrude Evans: Docent of the EWS as of 2022.
 Former member of the Board of Directors.
 Conducts transcription projects aimed at identifying who studied and taught at “colored” schools.

 4. Nathan Bailey: EWS Secretary as 2022.
 Volunteer Historian.
 Developing videos and analysis of the segregated transportation system and how it handled white and Black students.
+Mr. Bailey is also coordinating the activities of the volunteers.

 5. Christopher Brown: Attorney and civil right advocate.
 Member of the Board of Directors as of 2022.
 Grandson of Edwin Cicero Brown, Sr who represented the Black Community in Leesburg which sought working toilets for the Training Center.